Sunday, May 5, 2019

 Using the information from the Personality Test Manual and D.O.T. can help to narrow one’s search for a college major or career direction.
 Use the personality test to check its corresponding manual for career opportunities which will likely best suit you, based upon your personality type.
 Narrow your search further, by cross-referencing this information with career opportunities best suited to your particular interests, based upon information from the profiler.
 Finally, check information within the D.O.T. about job descriptions, educational requirements, near-future opportunities, salary ranges, and so forth.

 In order to solidify your choice, “What Color is Your Parachute” and "Getting Straight A's" are a couple of good reads, once one is close to settling upon one’s career and/or college major path.
-Additionally, state unemployment offices and vocational rehabilitation agencies may even have money available to qualified residents, who need assistance in returning to school or with new job placements.

 Once your college major or career path is finally established, it is quite important to address issues from job interview anxiety and job stress to dealing with procrastination and exam nerves.
 Many people find self-hypnosis audio programs helpful in dealing with the normal anxieties surrounding these issues.
 Hypnosis is simply an exercise in deep relaxation and focus.
 While in this state, people can often benefit greatly from “post-hypnotic suggestions” to help achieve a desired goal.